top of page

 3. Realize it’s your divine assignment to let go.
 Author Stephen Covey said it simply: “Begin with the end in mind.”
 Arrows weren’t designed to stick around and enjoy the comforts of a well-stocked, air-conditioned quiver.
 Children weren’t made for permanent residence in your house.
 Aim and let go.
 If you don’t let go, will your children ever grow up and become the people God created them to be?

-5. Letting go means you retire as the “teaching mommy” and as a “street preachin daddy.”
+daddy.”
 They’ve heard your sermons.
 Your lessons.
 They know what’s right.
 Stop leaving the radio in the car tuned to Christian radio stations hoping they’ll listen, or constantly sending them links on the internet to sermons, books, and suggestions about where to go to church.
 Letting go means you replace your rehab programs with your prayers on behalf of your child.

-You are an original and so are each of your children … let go and let them hammer out their own values … and make their own mistakes.
+You are an original and so are each of your children.
+Let go and let them hammer out their own values … and make their own mistakes.

 Repeat after me: LET GO AND DON’T CONTROL.

 8. Letting go means you do not rush to rescue your child every time they fall and fail.
-A parent’s heart, especially a mom’s, is wired to protect from ouchies, road-rash, and wrecks.
+A parent’s heart, especially a mom’s, is wired to protect from ouchies, road rash, and wrecks.
 Know this as a parent.
-You are hard wired to be an enabler.
+You are hard-wired to be an enabler.

 9. Letting go means that if both parents are involved, they should sing off the same song sheet.
 Even if you are divorced, your child needs parents who stand together, provide love, and are in agreement.

-• “Do you think I am a high-control parent?
+1. If you still have teens at home, or in college, ask them: “Do you think I am a high-control parent?
 Or ask it this way, “Am I too involved in your world?”
 If so, explain please.”

 2. Ask your adult children: